-This Public Participation Plan describes how Cherokee County Transit (CCT) will disseminate vital agency information and engage the public by seeking out and considering the needs and input of interested parties and those traditionally underserved by existing transportation systems, such as minority and limited English proficient persons, who may face challenges accessing programs and other services.
+Effective public involvement is a key element in addressing Title VI in decision-making.
+This Public Participation Plan describes how Cherokee County Transit (CCT) will disseminate vital agency information and engage the public.
+We will seek out and consider the input and needs of interested parties and groups traditionally underserved by transportation systems who may face challenges accessing our services, such as minority and limited English proficient (LEP) persons.
+Underlying these efforts is our commitment to determining the most effective outreach methods for a given project or population.